Leesa provided a free mattress, pillows, and blanket for me to review. All opinions are my own.

 If you are someone that doesn't use a fitted sheet (who are you?), you could absolutely just leave the mattress bare and sleep on it.
 It actually does look that nice.

 This was the biggest concern for me.
-I’ve had MANY a night on my old mattress that I would wake up and be well…pretty sweaty.
-I was afraid that I would sink into this mattress and get the oven effect like I’ve heard so many times before about foam mattresses.
+I've had many a night on my old mattress that I would wake up and b pretty sweaty.
+I was afraid that I would sink into this mattress and experience the "oven effect" that I've heard so many times before about foam mattresses.

-Fortunately, the Leesa® mattress actually sleeps cool.
-You definitely don’t sink into it (I’ll talk more on that shortly), and the cover fabric must do its job pretty well.
-I read that this was the case in several reviews, which was actually why I decided to reach out to Leesa® in the first place.
+Fortunately, the Leesa mattress actually sleeps cool.
+You definitely don't sink into it (more on that in a minute), and the cover fabric must do its job pretty well.
+I read that this was the case in several reviews, and it was the one of the main reasons I decided to reach out to Leesa in the first place.

 I can't say if the mattress will sleep hot in the dead of summer, but based on what I've experienced so far I don't think I'll have much of a problem.
 Definitely a 10/10 in my book as far as the temperature goes.

 So as I mentioned above, you definitely won't sink into this mattress.
 I had never slept on a foam mattress before, but based on the first two weeks or so I won't ever be going back to a spring mattress.